Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Layout/README.md

 # Overview

-This package provides custom React components that extend the functionality of the Ant Design Layout components, offering additional customization and support for stricter type safety.
+This package provides custom React components that extend the functionality of the Ant Design Layout components.It ensures that all props are type-checked more rigorously compared to the standard Ant Design Layout components.

 ## Components